spragaa/silence/README.md

 ### short term goals:
 - fix message ids
-- merge message_metadata and user_metadata dbs into one with different tables
+- merge message_metadata and user_metadata dbs into one with different tables?

 ### to do:
+- is int enough for id? -> probably not
 - message statuses (created, sent, undelivered, delivered, read, unread)
 - disable multiple users in one app
 - move installing of libs, dbs into one script